awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

 This topic shows you how to deploy the Amazon FSx for Lustre CSI Driver to your Amazon EKS cluster and verify that it works\.
 We recommend using version 0\.2\.0 of the driver\.

 **Note**
-This driver is supported on Kubernetes version 1\.14 and later Amazon EKS clusters\.
+This driver is supported on Kubernetes version 1\.14 and later Amazon EKS clusters and worker nodes\.
 Alpha features of the Amazon FSx for Lustre CSI Driver are not supported on Amazon EKS clusters\.

 For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon FSx for Lustre Container Storage Interface \(CSI\) Driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) project on GitHub\.